Best Subwoofers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best subwoofers you can buy in 2021.

 It's not just all-action movies and dancefloor classics that rely on bass to sound their best, low frequencies can add tension and drama to more subtle scenes and songs.
 And a dedicated bass speaker is often the best way to do it.

-Read on for our pick of the best subwoofers for stereo and surround sound systems.
+Read on for our pick of the best subwoofers for stereo and surround sound systems, and think about treating home cinema at this time when you'll be using it most.

 The Bowers & Wilkins PV1D is the successor to B&W’s multi-Award-winning PV1, the ‘D’ denoting a digital upgrade that lets you fine-tune the sub with a wide range of EQ options.